TheRealWaldo/thermal/README.md

 [![GitHub Activity][commits-shield]][commits]
 [![License][license-shield]](LICENSE)

-The Thermal Vision integration allows for the use of the [AMG8833 sensor](https://eu.industrial.panasonic.com/products/sensors-optical-devices/sensors-automotive-and-industrial-applications/infrared-array/series/grid-eye-high-performance-type-amg8833/ADI8005/model/AMG8833) with a simple JSON interface to be used within [Home Assistant](https://www.home-assistant.io/).
+The Thermal Vision integration allows for the use of Thermal Imaging sensors in [Home Assistant](https://www.home-assistant.io/).

-This can be used to detect humans much more reliably than motion sensors as it does not require the subject to be moving.
-It also produces a pretty thermal camera!
+These can be used to detect humans much more reliably than motion sensors as do not require the subject to be moving.
+They also produce a pretty thermal camera image!

-Firmware for a simple sensor using an ESP8266 (I'm using a D1 Mini) can built using [TheRealWaldo/esp8266-amg8833](https://github.com/TheRealWaldo/esp8266-amg8833).
-This firmware is still under development!

-Also, there's an experimental implementation using [ESPHome](https://esphome.io/) at [TheRealWaldo/AMG8833-ESPHOME](https://github.com/TheRealWaldo/AMG8833-ESPHOME).
-You can leverage this by setting `pixel_sensor` to the sensor created by ESPHome and not using `host`.
-Note: this only works with the camera at this time.

 ![Me, waving](docs/waving.png)